pdidev/pdi/pdi/docs/Using_PDI.md

 %PDI can be disabled by using the `no-pdi` directory instead of the `pdi` directory.
-Make sure to modify your target application `CMakeLists.txt` following the file `exampleTargetCMakeLists.txt` included in the no-pdi directory.
+Make sure to modify your target application `CMakeLists.txt` following the file `exampleTargetCMakeLists.txt` included in the no-pdi directory, adding the CMake option `WITHOUT_PDI`.
 %PDI can be re-enabled by reversing those modifications.

 ### Compiling by hand {#compiling_by_hand}